time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 3. The class associated with the group extends another class with has an attribute with the same name as the element.

-### Importer login for the group to database table mapping
+### Importer logic for the group to database table mapping

-1. Each group must correspond to a database entity type.
-2. Each database entity type is stored in a hierarchical table structure , with the Class Entity associated to table "entities" at the top.
-3. Each database entity type has associated a PomSomMapper class.
-4. The PomSomMapper class stores the definitiond the database structure as follows:
-	1. The name of the entity class
-	2. The name of the super class
-	3. The name of the associated table
-	4. A set of column definitions.
-Each column definition contains:
-		1. Generic name of the column/attribute/element
-		2. The column name in the database
-		3. The class of the column in the Kleio SOM model
-		4. The specific of the data type of column (type, size, precision)
-		5. If the column is a primary key.
-5. The information necessary to instantiate a PomSomMapper is part of the export file.
-It is not needed for built in models, but is used to generate tables and Python ORM classes during import.

-The correspondence between group and database entities is imported
-1. The PomSomMapper also keeps track of the correspondence between groups and database classes.
-	1. This correspondence is part of the import file: each group in the import file contains the name of the  class it is associated with.
-	2. Also, each element of the group contain the baseclass it corresponds to.
-	3. It is common for multiple groups to map to the same class, and that different elements names are used to record the information of columns with the same name.
-	4. This will not generate different PomSomMappers, but the PomSomMapper associated with each class keeps track of the groups associated with its class, and also of the mapping of group elements to database columns.
+When the XML files created by the `kleio` translator is imported with the `timelink-py` package the mapping information is used to store the source data in the corresponding database tables.

+This import process is at the heart of the Timelink model of data management, and here we describe it in some detail.

+#### Matching groups to database entities in import

-During import Timelink will determine the mapping information to be used for the incoming Kleio group, from the group XML information:
+During import Timelink will determine the mapping information to be used for the incoming Kleio group, from the group XML information, using the value of the `CLASS` attribute:
 ```xml
     <GROUP ID="amz1" NAME="amz" CLASS="acta" ORDER="2" LEVEL="2" LINE="6">
 ```

+In this example a group names "amz1" will be matched with database class "acta".

-It will then go through each of the attributes of database class `acta` and fetch the group element with CLASS equal to the attribute baseclass.
-The value of the element is used to set the corresponding column in the table `actas`.
+Then the elements of the group can be matched with the attributes of the data class using the CLASS xml attribute present in both.

 So from:

 ```xml
 <GROUP ID="amz1" NAME="amz" CLASS="acta" ORDER="2" LEVEL="2" LINE="6">